EVM Swap Integration Guide

 Parameters:

-Accepts all parameters from the /aggregator/quote endpoint (network, fromTokenAddress, toTokenAddress, sellAmount, slippage, fromAddress, toAddress, gasless).
+Accepts all parameters from the /aggregator/quote endpoint (network, fromTokenAddress, toTokenAddress, sellAmount, slippage, fromAddress, toAddress).
+Always set gasless=false.

 Note: fromAddress and toAddress are required for this endpoint and it doesn't estimate gas.